SamLamElectrician/MyAnimeList/README.md

 - HTML/CSS/SASS

 ## Possible improvement(Currently Working on)
--CRUD (Create, Read, Update, Delete) anime entries -->currently working on -Add a loading state so the page will always display animes -A popup notification once an anime is added to saved list -Add to list button changes to remove from list
+- CRUD (Create, Read, Update, Delete) anime entries
+- Add a loading state so the page will always display animes
+- A popup notification once an anime is added to saved list
+- Add to list button changes to remove from list

 # Getting Started with Create React App